EU Students or Equivalent

 Citizens of the EU, of the EFTA (European Free Trade Association) countries (Liechtenstein, Iceland, Norway and Switzerland) and of the Republic of San Marino, non-EC citizens legally resident in Italy, and political refugees.
 These citizens are admitted to the MSSE program with the same procedures applicable to Italian nationals.
 No immigration visa is required.

 Prior to obtaining admission to Italian Universities, non EU students residing abroad may be required to perform a pre-enrollment procedure.
 Applicants are advised to check their specific situation with the Italian Embassy or Consulates of their country of origin.
-The list of the Italian Embassies and Consulates worldwide is available in the web site of the Italian Department of Foreign Affairs:
+The list of the Italian Embassies and Consulates worldwide is available in the web site of the Italian Ministry of Foreign Affairs:

 Upon submission of their application, potential students will be granted information, language help and assistance in the preparation of the required documents from the MSSE secretariat.
 Upon admission to the MSSE graduate program, students will receive full assistance in the completion of all necessary paperwork.